Connah's Quay

-With a population of approximately 23,437 with Shotton which it is contiguous with, Connah's Quay and Shotton constitute just under half of the population of the greater Deeside area.

 Etymology

-Connah's Quay is a relatively recent name, with the settlement (and nearby wood) first recorded in the doomsday book under the name Wepre.
+Connah's Quay is a relatively recent name, with the settlement (and nearby wood) first recorded in the Domesday Book of 1086 under the name Wepre.
 The use of this name would continue into the modern era, as tithe maps record the conurbation of homes and farms as "the Wepre township" (with Golftyn Township to the north).
-Thomas Morgan stated that this name was a corruption of the ancient Wybre, (Gwybre or Gwybra in Modern Welsh).
+Thomas Morgan stated that this name was a corruption of the ancient Wybre (Gwybre or Gwybra in Modern Welsh).
 This name is derived from the Welsh place-name elements "Gwy" (a common element in Welsh hydronymy, usually denoting a river) and "Bre" (hill).
 This older name is still found in various usage across Connah's Quay, most notably in Wepre Park.

 The town's English name dates from the late eighteenth century, when a number of new quays were built for the New Cut channel to the sea (construction in 1737).
 These quays included a pier named New Quay in 1773 and one in the surrounding area named Connas Quay in 1791.
-Only the latter name has survived today as Connah's Quay, named after James Connah (1732–87) who lived at the Quay House and was a member of the prominent local industrialist Connah family.
+Only the latter name has survived today as Connah's Quay, named after James Connah (1732–87) who lived at the Quay House and was a member of the local industrialist Connah family.
 This name is also the source of the town's official name in Welsh, Cei Connah, a partial calque of the English name.

-Other theories given for the origin of the name have included: